boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

    <tr>
    <td>ItemId</td>
    <td><code>string</code></td>
-   <td>gDefines the unique ID of the dashboard, and for multitab dashboards, it must define the active-tabbed child dashboard ID.</td>
+   <td>Defines the unique ID of the dashboard, and for multitab dashboards, it must define the active-tabbed child dashboard ID.</td>
    </tr>
    <tr>
    <td>QueryString</td>